 In Ladder to the Light, the follow-up to her debut poetry collection Kazoo Symphonies, BW explores deeper and more complex emotional territory.
 Inspired by an image from a Jane Hirshfield poem ‘Mule Heart’ in which grief and joy are carried in “two waiting baskets,” Wood seeks to find balance again and regain footing after heartbreaking loss.
 Ladder to the Light chronicles her journey from grief to gratitude to believing in love again—poetry as a ladder toward the light.
-Ladder to the Light is a 2018 finalist for the Oregon Book Award – Stafford/Hall prize for poetry and is the winner of the 2019 Oregon Book Awards Readers’ Choice Award.
+Ladder to the Light was chosen as a finalist for the 2019 Oregon Book Awards – Stafford/Hall prize for poetry and is the winner of the 2019 Oregon Book Awards Readers’ Choice Award.

 Kazoo Symphonies is BW’s first book of poetry, a long-held dream finally realized.
 Kazoo Symphonies, with chapters on nature, life, love, and growing up, is, simply put, great storytelling.

 “I have long loved Beth Wood the lyricist and award-winning folk musician.
 She is a solid songwriter with a powerful voice.
 Now she brings her voice and the magic of her lyricism to poetry.
 No matter what form or genre she employs, Beth’s gift of storytelling shines through.
 Kazoo Symphonies is simply this: great storytelling.
 And it’s worth every page.” –Nathan Brown, Poet Laureate of Oklahoma 2013/14

 face•palm /fayspaw(l)m/ n 1. that moment when the ridiculousness of your post-show situation becomes unbearable and you make a mental note to write it down so you can tell your mom and have a good laugh because I mean come on, who would actually say that?